usnistgov/ElectionEventLogging/index.md

   v.
 Voting system equipment shall only allow administrators to set or adjust the clock. vi.
 Voting system equipment shall limit clock drift to a minimum of one minute within a 15 hour period after the clock is set.

-The UML model and XML schema in the specification implement the requirements within Requirement D and add several additional optional fields for documentation purposes.
+The UML model and XML schema in the specification implement the requirements within Requirement D and add several additional optional fields for documentation purposes and required fields for a unique identifier and hash of the event.
 Those systems that satisfy Requirement D can export directly into the format described by this specification or can include a translation capability to convert from the manufacturer format into this specification's format.

 <br>